-The method of closure for women’s road cycling shoes come in a few styles, and for the most part, they’re designed to make fastening and unfastening quick and easy.
+The method of closure for women’s road cycling shoes comes in a few styles, and for the most part, they’re designed to make fastening and unfastening quick and easy.

 Velcro systems: Velcro systems are the most popular, as they’re the fastest closure option.
 Shoes have between one and four Velcro tabs, which are located across the instep and sometimes around the ankle area.
 Single Velcro tabs are wide, whereas multiple tabs are present in different shapes and sizes.

 Buckles: Some road cycling shoes utilize buckles, which most often add a layer of security to an existing Velcro system.
 Buckles are typically located toward the top of the Velcro system near the ankle area.
 It requires a bit more engineering sophistication, so shoes with buckles tend to cost more.

 Bungee cords: Bungee cords are also present on cycling shoes.
 Like buckles, they’re usually on shoes in addition to the Velcro system.
 Some iterations are crisscrossed on the instep area, whereas others are placed at the lateral sides to provide arch support.

 Laces: There are some road cycling shoes with traditional laces, but they’ve been phased out for the most part.
 They’re more tedious to get on, and they pose a safety hazard if the laces catch in the spokes or gears.